adobe-apiplatform/umapi-client.py/README.md

 ## Perform Multiple Actions in One Call

 A group of Actions can be wrapped in some type of collection or iterable (typically a list) and passed to `UMAPI.action`.
-See the [adobe.io documentation](https://www.adobe.io/products/usermanagement/docs/samples/samplemultiuser) for more details.

 ```python
 from umapi import UMAPI, Action